How to Add Local Users in Windows 11

 Why can’t I see the ‘Add Account’ option?

-If the option is missing, you likely do not have administrative privileges.
-Only users in the Administrator group can add or remove other accounts.
-Ensure you are logged in with an account that has full system access to see these management options.
+If you can’t find the ‘Add Account’ option, you probably don’t have administrative privileges.
+Only accounts in the Administrator group can add or remove others.
+Make sure you’re logged in with an account that has full system access to see these options.

 Was this guide helpful?